 Turn the heat down and add the mustard, stirring well.

 Add the Tabasco and paprika and mix well.

 Taste the sauce and adjust as necessary with salt, more Tabasco, etc.

-- Place the potatoes on a plate or in a wide open dish and pour the sauce over the potatoes.
+Place the potatoes on a plate or in a wide open dish and pour the sauce over the potatoes.

 More Potato Tapas